reillypascal/personalsite-ssg/pages/posts/2025/04/a-grimoire-of-shell-scripts.md

 ./post "<post-title>" "<post-description>"
 ```

 First, I check if the title and description arguments exist and if so, assign them to the `name` and `description` variables.
-Since there is a default post title and description, the arguments are optional — I could just type `./post` and get a file.
+Since there is a default post title and description, the arguments are optional—I could just type `./post` and get a file.
 The square brackets are a shorthand for the `test` command. `$1` and `$2` are the two optional arguments, and writing `${1+x}` is a [parameter expansion](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_06_02) that evaluates to null if the argument is unset.

 ```sh
 if [ ${1+x} ]; then